-Well, the answer to this question is that dips are a very different kind of exercise.
+The answer to this question is that dips are a very different exercise.

-Although dips and push-ups both train your chest, triceps, and shoulders, they distribute the load differently.
-Dips are more focused on your triceps and lower chest, while push-ups (without an incline or decline) shift the load toward your mid-chest and shoulders.
+Although dips and push-ups train your chest, triceps, and shoulders, they distribute the load differently.
+Dips focus more on your triceps and lower chest, while push-ups (without an incline or decline) shift the burden toward your mid-chest and shoulders.

-With that, I do not think that you should replace dips with push-ups and vice versa.
+I do not think you should replace dips with push-ups and vice versa.
 Both are essential exercises that should be incorporated into your upper body routine.

 What About Bench Press?

-I love bench press, and for me, it’s a way better upper body workout.
+I love bench press; for me, it’s a way better upper body workout.

 Why?
-Progressing in the bench press is much easier than in push-ups.
-You just have to add plates to the bar when you are ready to push yourself further.
+Progressing in the bench press is much easier than in push-ups, and you must add plates to the bar when ready to push yourself further.
 No need to make any contraptions, like in the dip belt push-ups.

 HOWEVER, I do think that the bench press is the most deceptive exercise out there.
-It looks fairly simple, but it’s perhaps the most dangerous barbell exercise anyone could do at the gym or home.
+It looks pretty straightforward, but it’s perhaps the most dangerous barbell exercise anyone could do at the gym or at home.